ebell451/ebell451.github.io/_recipes/febreze.md

 directions:
 - Using a funnel, pour fabric softener and baking soda into your spray bottle.
 - Fill spray bottle with hot tap water and shake well.
-Rember to twist the nozzle over to the LOCK position if you're using a Febreze bottle.
+Remember to twist the nozzle over to the LOCK position if you're using a Febreze bottle.
 - Now go spray every fabric surface in your house and take a nap on your very comfortable and now un-stinky couch. :)

 ---